vinothkumarpy/Youtube_project/README.md

 DOMAIN : DATA SCIENCE

-Used Skills:
+Used Skills
-Python / MongoDB / MySQL / YouTube Data API / streamlit / Pandas / Plotly / VS_Code Software
+$ Python / MongoDB / MySQL / YouTube Data API / streamlit / Pandas / Plotly / VS_Code Software

 The application should have the following features: